CCS-Lab/easyml/Python/extra/index.rst

 .. code-block:: python

-   from easyml.datasets import load_prostate, load_cocaine_depedence
+   from easymlpy.datasets import load_prostate, load_cocaine_dependence
    from easymlpy.glmnet import easy_glmnet

 For a dataset with a continuous dependent variable: